Jianwei-Wu-1/CISC849-Report/ReadMe.md

 ## Breast Cancer Classification
 ### Malarial Cell Classification

-# Preliminary Plan
+## Preliminary Plan

 We plan to discover the possibility to:
-- Extend existing machine-learning based technique to deep-learning based technique
+* Extend existing machine-learning based technique to deep-learning based technique
-- Implement a deep-learning based model for medical image classification
+* Implement a deep-learning based model for medical image classification

 After we confirm it is feasible to implement such neural network:
--Build a Convolutional Deep Neural Networks (CNN) to classify medical images
+* Build a Convolutional Deep Neural Networks (CNN) to classify medical images

-# State of the Art
+## State of the Art
 From the three related works we mentioned in our preliminary plan and more:

 First, most of the recent progress are related to computer-aided diagnosis (CAD) for detecting and analyzing breast cancer, some use Adaboost, some use SVM, and others also use neural networks like KNN (k-nearest neighbors) for classifying cancer images.